Concavity Explorer

 Understanding the Shape of Functions

-A sphere rolling in a concave bowl settles at the minimum point
+A sphere rolling in a concave up (convex) bowl settles at the minimum point

-A sphere rolling off a convex surface demonstrates instability at the maximum
+A sphere rolling off a concave (down) surface demonstrates instability at the maximum

 The tangent always lies below the curve.
 The slope of the tangents increase from negative, through zero, to positive.